 Q6.
 I was injured on the job, but my employer refuses to make a report or notify the workers' comp insurer.
 What can I do to obtain workers' comp coverage?

 If the employer refuses to make the report for you, you can contact the workers' comp insurer directly.
-The workers' comp insurer and its contact information will usually be shown on the “panel of physicians.”
+The workers' comp insurer and its contact information will usually be shown on the "panel of physicians."
+(See "Medical Benefits Under Workers' Comp" at page 38).
 If not, you can contact the State Board of Workers' Compensation coverage desk to obtain this information.

 Q8.
-What if I did not have a specific new accident after the two year limitations period, but was instead moved into a heavier job which gradually worsened my old back injury to the point I became disabled?
+What if I did not have a specific new accident after the two-year limitations period, but was instead moved into a heavier job that gradually worsened my old back injury to the point I became disabled?

 In a non-emergency situation, any medical care you receive before your employer has notice of your injury will not be covered under workers' compensation.
 In emergency situations, you should be covered for the medical care you receive on an emergency basis even if it is before your employer has notice of the injury.